-Trailer lights and equipment must comply with federal, state, province, and local regulations.
-Check with your local recreational vehicle dealer for the requirements in your area, and use only equipment designed for your vehicle.
+Trailer lights and equipment must comply with federal, state, and local regulations.
+Check with your local recreational vehicle dealer for the requirements in your area, and use

 Since lighting and wiring vary by trailer type and brand, you should have a qualified technician install a suitable connector between the vehicle and the trailer.
 Improper equipment or installation can cause damage to your vehicle's electrical system and affect your vehicle warranty.